Career Timeline of Elissa Slotkin: Major Achievements and Milestones

 2023: Introduced the Gun Violence Prevention Research Act

-After the 2023 Michigan State University shooting in her district, Slotkin and Senator Ed Markey introduced the Gun Violence Prevention Research Act.
-The bill would provide $50 million each year for the next five years for research on firearms safety and gun violence prevention by the Centers for Disease Control and Prevention.
+Following the 2023 Michigan State University shooting in her district, Slotkin and Senator Ed Markey introduced the Gun Violence Prevention Research Act to provide $50 million annually for five years for firearms safety and gun violence prevention research by the Centers for Disease Control and Prevention.

 2023: Voted against 2023 funding bill to Israel

-In 2023, Slotkin voted against the funding bill to Israel, criticizing the House bill for requiring domestic spending cuts to fund foreign emergency aid.
-She also noted the bill's failure to allocate humanitarian assistance for the crisis in Gaza and the exclusion of aid to Ukraine and Taiwan.
+In 2023, Slotkin voted against the funding bill to Israel, criticizing the House bill's requirement of domestic spending cuts to fund foreign emergency aid.
+She also pointed out its failure to allocate humanitarian assistance for the crisis in Gaza and the exclusion of aid to Ukraine and Taiwan.

 2023: U.S. Supreme Court struck down Biden's student debt forgiveness initiative